Tsim Sha Tsui: Streets

+Culture

+Some depictions of the cartoon cat Din Dong appear throughout the city.
+A statue in the Avenue of Comic Stars was built in Kowloon Park.

 Public transport

 Trains

 Tsim Sha Tsui is served by the MTR Tsim Sha Tsui station, on the Tsuen Wan line.
 Another station, East Tsim Sha Tsui station, opened in late 2004 as a southern extension of the East Rail line from Hung Hom station.
 On 16 August 2009, the Kowloon Southern Link of the West Rail line, from Nam Cheong station to East Tsim Sha Tsui station was opened.
 Simultaneously, the segment between East Tsim Sha Tsui station and Hung Hom station was transferred from the East Rail line to the West Rail line, so Hung Hom station is now the interchange station between the East Rail line and the West Rail line.
 East Tsim Sha Tsui station is connected to Tsim Sha Tsui Station and a number of locations in the area though an extensive pedestrian subway network.
 On 27 June 2021, the Tuen Ma line replaced the West Rail line.